It is not unusual for major watch companies to have smaller sister companies that provide more affordable options (like these watch groups).

 Tudor warranty policy

 Tudor has a two-year Service Guarantee.
-The service must be carried out by only a Tudor or Rolex Service Center and does not cover damage or deterioration, an intervention by a non-Tudor authorized third party, or addition of non-Tudor parts and accessories.
+The service must be carried out by only a Tudor or Rolex Service Center and does not cover damage or deterioration, an intervention by a non-Tudor authorized third party, or the addition of non-Tudor parts and accessories.

 Tudor watch owners would also be glad to know that there is a page on Tudor’s website that has comprehensive content on how the company conducts service.
 Here, you will be walked through all the steps of service: watch identification, analysis, disassembly, refinishing, reassembly, waterproofing tests, and the final quality control.